 This next picture mostly captures the orange chicken (foreground) and a bit of the chicken and broccoli:

 I generally find Chinese American dishes like this orange chicken to be of two varieties.
-The first is a generic breaded fried chicken that comes in a big frozen bag that is used in every chicken dish with a variety of sauces and vegetables.
-That’s not we seem to have here.
-We have the second type, smaller pieces with a crunchy fried coating that resists the sauce most strenuously, even on reheating.
+The first is a generic, breaded fried chicken that comes in a big frozen bag that is used in every chicken dish with a variety of sauces and vegetables.
+That’s not what we seem to have here.
+We have the second type – smaller pieces with a crunchy fried coating that resists the sauce most strenuously, even on reheating.
 I like this type.
 It may still be frozen from a bag for all I know, but it feels like I’m getting a higher quality meal.
 As with Chopstick Bistro, I encounter this style more often in places that have at least an equal eat-in business vs. takeaway.
 I might get this again, but probably only after I try many other things that sound good.

 The meal, ignoring the free eggrolls, with an oolong tea, all came to under $50 and provided several leftover meals.
 Most dishes come with either white or brown rice.
-We both got brown and it was fine, although I like mine just a little softer and sticker.
+We both got brown and it was fine, although I like mine just a little softer and stickier.

 The Gazette’s positive review is here: review.

 All in all this is a nice alternative in the area.
 On one hand it’s typical Chinese American – but they do it very well, at least as well or better than most generic counter service spots.
 I have to assume some of their “authentic” menu compares to A La Shanghai (at least reading the names), but not having been there, I can’t make that comparison.
 It’s too different than Albany’s Rain to really compare them.
 Rain is probably a little ‘fancier’ and maybe a little lighter tasting in their preparations.
 I prefer Rain’s brown rice.
 Quite a different atmosphere than nearby Zen, which has more of a party vibe.
-I greatly preferred the food at Chopstick Bistro.
+I greatly preferred the food at Chopstick Bistro vs. Zen.